Close×

 A second creditors' meeting is set for June 20, with the administrators’ opinion being the Mosaic Brands business should be placed into liquidation.
 All staff of Mosaic Brands at the time of its VA are expected to be paid in full, with first-ranking creditors set to gain 98 cents on the dollar.
 Second-ranking and unsecured creditors are expected to receive low to no return.

-The report also noted that the intellectual property of Katies, Millers, Noni B, Rockmans and Rivers has been sold to new owners.
+The report also noted that the intellectual property of Katies, Millers, Noni B, Rockmans, and Rivers have since been sold to new owners.